nexusstar/SoftUni/Cplusplus/week_four/extra/README.md

 #### What it does

-The default copy constructor performs member-to-member copy of the _nonstatic members_ (shawllow copy)
+The default copy constructor performs member-to-member copy of the _nonstatic members_ (shallow copy)

     Class_name classBoo = classFoo;
     //equals